- 1 Acquiring Skills

-As an optional but strongly suggested system, it is possible to levy skill checks upon groups of players or NPC's.
-This is a handy method for resolving shared tasks, such as the entire party sneaking into a dire fortress, or everyone trying to make it through a stuffy diplomatic dinner without using the wrong fork.
+As an optional (but strongly suggested) system, it is possible to levy skill checks upon groups of players or NPC's.
+This is a handy method for resolving shared tasks, such as the entire party sneaking into a dread fortress, or everyone trying to make it through a stuffy diplomatic dinner without using the wrong fork.
 In such tests, everyone is in it together.
 There is no separate success or failure: You all will succeed or fail together.
 You all sneak into the fortress, or you are all seen.
 You all get the treaty signed, or you all wind up in a war.

 Group skill checks are complimentary to assisted skill checks (see below), but they are aimed at a different goal.
 Group skill checks are for situations where all the characters are in a shared situation.
-Assist are for times when one person is doing something (sweet-talking an innkeep, or threatening an orc) where one person is doing the action, but others can 'help out' (either smiling flirtatiously, or pantomiming bloody murder, in the background).
-The difference can be subtle, but the DM decides which mechanic is used in each situation.
+Assists are for times when one person is doing something (sweet-talking an innkeep, or threatening an orc) where one person is doing the action, but others can 'help out' (either smiling flirtatiously, or pantomiming bloody murder, in the background).
+The difference can be subtle, but the GM decides which mechanic is used in each situation.
 Note, however, that group skill checks and assisted skill checks never stack!
 You do one, or the other, and you can never give an assist in a group skill check.

 Example: Five players and an NPC are trying to sneak out of the NPC's house before his wife spots them.
 If they fail, their planned evening of partying and sports events will be ruined!
-The GM decides they need six successes (one for each player and an extra one for the NPC), the target is an Average DC for the challenge rating of the wife (and we all know how tough THAT can be), and they must make either a Stealth check or a Sense Motive check.
+The GM decides they need six successes (one for each player and an extra one for the NPC), the target is an Average DC for the challenge rating of the wife (and we all know how tough THAT can be), and they each must make either a Stealth check or a Sense Motive check.
 Three of the players decide to make Stealth checks, and two players decide to make Sense Motive checks, to guess when the wife will be distracted.
 The GM rolls a Stealth check for the NPC.

 Libraries can be used to grant one-time bonuses to a single skill check.